StealthSystems/stringquery/README.md

 Once that's all done, StringQuery will then build the response and send echo the JSON object, and finally exit so nothing else gets added after it.

+### StringQuery::systemLoad()

+The StringQuery class includes a method used to determine the load on the server, and is run during the construction call and right before sending the JSON.
+This allows it to dynamically adjust the $update_interval and minimize the chances of StringQuery triggering an accidental DDOS on your own site.
+It determins the server load one of 2 ways:

+- Using the /proc/loadavg file
+- Using the uptime command

+If neither method is available, StringQuery defaults to assume the server load is relatively low.
+It then assigns a random value between two numbers to the $update_interval variable; the range determined by the server load.

+You are encouraged to write your own extension of StringQuery so that you can define your own version of systemLoad(), just make sure you set a value for the $update_interval variable; the function is not intended to return a value.
+The one currently in place is based on a 4 core server, which might not be at all like what you're implementing it on.

 ### Extending

 This is going to be brief, since honestly it's the same as extending any other PHP class; you can overwrite an existing function or add a new one that uses on the base ones, for instance: